website-scraper/node-website-scraper/README.md

  - `ignoreErrors`: boolean, if `true` scraper will continue downloading resources after error occured, if `false` - scraper will finish process and return error *(optional, default: true)*
  - `urlFilter`: function which is called for each url to check whether it should be scraped. *(optional, see example below)*
  - `filenameGenerator`: name of one of the bundled filenameGenerators, or a custom filenameGenerator function *(optional, default: 'byType')*
+ - `httpResponseHandler`: function which is called on each response, allows to customize resource or reject its downloading *(optional, see example below)*

 Default options you can find in [lib/config/defaults.js](https://github.com/s0ph1e/node-website-scraper/blob/master/lib/config/defaults.js).